-Taking the time to toast nuts will make them crunchier and intensify their natural flavor, plus they are less likely to sink in batters for cakes, muffins, and quickbreads.
+Taking the time to toast nuts will make them crunchier and intensify their natural flavor; nuts become more fragrant and release their oil when properly toasted.
+Also, toasted nuts are less likely to sink in cakes, muffins, and quickbreads batters and doughs.

 Put the nuts in a dry skillet in an even layer and place the skillet over medium heat.
-Cook, shaking the skillet from time to time, stirring and frequently turning until the nuts are golden brown and aromatic.
-As soon as they are browned and done, transfer them to a plate so they will stop cooking.
+Cook, shaking the skillet from time to time, stirring with a wooden spoon and frequently turning the pieces around until the nuts are golden brown and aromatic.
+As soon as they are browned and done, transfer them to a plate to cool off so they will stop cooking.

 Preheat the oven to 350° F. Arrange the nuts in a single layer on a rimmed baking sheet.
 Bake them, stirring and occasionally turning, for about 10 to 15 minutes or until golden brown.
-Transfer them to a plate to stop the cooking.
+Transfer them to a plate to cool off and stop the cooking process.

 Put one cup of nuts on a microwave-safe plate or paper plate.
-Microwave the nuts, uncovered, on 100% power for about three to four minutes, rotating the plate after about 1 1/2 minutes.
+Microwave the nuts, uncovered, on 100% power for about three to four minutes.
 They will not look browned but you should be able to tell they are toasted by the nutty smell and flavor.

 Using Toasted Nuts